 Our Ventilator Management Team provides comprehensive respiratory and ventilator care to all non-ICU inpatients on ventilators.
 The Critical Care Consult Service provides pulmonary, critical care and ventilator management consultation to patients in Non-Medical ICUs at the request of the primary service.

 We staff two state-of-the-art, 12-bed Medical Intensive Care Units (MICU) with board certified Pulmonary Intensivists as well as Pulmonary/Critical Care fellows.
 These MICUs provide cutting-edge, technologically advanced critical care services to patients with life threatening illnesses.
 Each year the MICU cares for more than 1300 patients who are admitted from the hospital and the Emergency Department as well as from the surrounding region and around the world.

-Our mission is to provide outstanding care for critically ill patients, conduct clinical research in the realm of critical care medicine, and to provide the best available education to our medical house staff, fellows, Nurse Practitioners, Physician Assistants, Nurses and ancillary staff.
+Our mission is to provide outstanding care for critically ill patients, conduct clinical research in the realm of critical care medicine, and to provide the best available education to our medical house staff, fellows, Nurse Practitioners, Nurses and ancillary staff.